Cloud-native application design in the telecom domain

 UI – User Interface

-The cloud-native paradigm is driving the transformation of virtual network functions into cloud-native applications (CNAs) that can be commercialized and offered according to either as-a-service (aaS) or as-a-product (aaP) models.
+The cloud-native paradigm is driving the transformation of virtual network functions into cloud native that can be commercialized and offered according to either as-a-service (aaS) or as-a-product (aaP) models.
 In either case, the goal is to provide a seamless and secure deployment, monitoring and operations experience by applying a very high degree of automation.

 To ease the transition to the cloud-native approach, Ericsson has created an application development framework that provides a set of architecture principles, design rules and best practices that guide the fundamental design decisions for all of our CNAs.
 Our framework leverages web-scale technology from the Cloud Native Computing Foundation (CNCF) and other open-source projects while taking into consideration the particular challenges of production-grade telecom applications.